webgpu/webgpufundamentals/webgpu/lessons/webgpu-bind-group-layouts.md

   });
 ```

 Let's setup the buffer.
-Offset must be multiples of 256 [^minStorageBufferOffsetAlignment] so, let's create a buffer
+Offset must be a multiple of 256 [^minStorageBufferOffsetAlignment] so, let's create a buffer
-256 * 3 bytes large so we have at least 3 sections.
+256 * 3 bytes large so we have at least 3 valid offsets, 0, 256, and 512.

 [^minStorageBufferOffsetAlignment]: It's possible your device
 supports smaller offsets.
 See the `minStorageBufferOffsetAlignment`